SolidOS/solidos/README.md

 npm run setup
 ```

-Run this the first time you setup your folder.
-By default this sets up some repos for you:
+Run the above lines in a terminal of your choice to setup your SolidOS project folder.
+By default, some dependent repos are also set up for you:

-- [mashlib](https://github.com/solid/mashlib/): the glue that puts everything together
+- [rdflib.js](https://github.com/linkeddata/rdflib.js): Javascript RDF library for browsers and Node.js
+- [solid-logic](https://github.com/solid/solid-logic): core business logic of SolidOS
+- [mashlib](https://github.com/solid/mashlib/): a solid-compatible code library of application-level functionality for the world of Solid
+- [solid-panes](https://github.com/solid/solid-panes): a set of core solid-compatible panes based on solid-ui
+- [solid-ui](https://github.com/solid/solid-ui): User Interface widgets and utilities for Solid.
+Building blocks for solid-based apps
 - [node-solid-server](https://github.com/solid/node-solid-server): the server that allows you to test your changes
-- [solid-panes](https://github.com/solid/solid-panes): the part that handles everything reg panes
-- [solid-ui](https://github.com/solid/solid-ui): a lot of reusable code for solid-panes and the various pane-repos

-Any changes you do in this projects need to be committed to their original repos and eventually be pushed to NPM manually (this is the part of Lerna that we do not use for this project).

 You can start your server and test out your code with: